jacquetc/skribisto/README.md

 This software is the continuation of Plume Creator from http://sourceforge.net/projects/plume-creator/

-The main change is the coding language : python 3.4 / PyQt5 instead of the c++ / Qt5 of the original software.
+The main change is the coding language : python 3.4 / PyQt5 instead of the full c++ / Qt5 of the original software.
+Database management stays in C++ (see the GitHub repo "plume-creator-data" at https://github.com/jacquetc/plume-creator-data )

 To avoid confusion with version numbers, this new Plume will start at version 1.5.0 .
 To point out the sofware is still under development, all releases will be tagged "alpha" until the 2.0 release.

-Of course, the projects from the old Plume will be importable.
+Of course, the projects from the old Plume will be importable (later in the development)

 Help in testing or coding is always welcome !

 ## For developers

+### In linux :

 You must set up the workspace before beginning to develop Plume.

+import the repositories "plume-creator-data" and "plume-creator" from GitHub.
+Place them side by side on your computer.

 Add to your environnmeent variables :

-PLUME_DEVELOP_FROM=/path/to/plume/source/code
-PLUME_DEVELOP_DATA_BUILD_FROM=/path/to/plume-data/libs
-### In linux :
-export PLUME_DEVELOP_FROM=/home/[username]/Devel/workspace_eclipse/plume-creator
-export PLUME_DEVELOP_DATA_BUILD_FROM=/home/[username]/Devel/workspace_eclipse/lib
+PLUME_DEVELOP_FROM=/path/to/plume/source/code/plume-creator
+PLUME_DEVELOP_DATA_BUILD_FROM=/path/to/plume/source/code/lib

+The last environnmeent variable MUST finish with "lib"

+In "plume-creator-data", to compile and prepare the C++ library for python use, run :

+python3 create_python3_module.py

+Then, in "plume-creator", in src/plume , run :

+python3 plume.py

+Voilà !

 #### Necessities :

+For C++, install thinks like qmake, qt5 ...
+Well, to make this quicker :

+sudo apt install qtcreator

 Make sure you have pyQt 5.4 (for python3) or more, and it's dev tools (pyrcc5), installed

 sudo apt-get install pyqt5-dev-tools